Click on any question below to reveal the answer:

 Why the difference?

 First, we don't use your litigation to train our junior lawyers.
 We have no junior lawyers.
-Our least experienced attorney has been in practice for thirteen years.
-Our partners average over twenty-five years of experience.
+Our least experienced attorney has been in practice for nearly twenty years.
+Our partners average over thirty years of experience.

 Second, most cases -- even smaller class actions -- only need one responsible attorney.
 If two or more lawyers have to keep up with all developments in your case, you are paying for lots of law firm internal communication.
 You shouldn't do that.